 Kryptonite Kryptolok Series 2

-The Kryptonite Kryptolok Series 2 D-lock has a 13mm hardened performance steel shackle that is ideal for resisting opportunist cutting and leverage attacks.
+The Kryptonite Kryptolok Series 2 has a 13mm hardened performance steel shackle that is ideal for resisting opportunist cutting and leverage attacks.

 This is combined with a high-security pick and drill resistant disc-style cylinder, which offers serious protection and some great value for money.

-The lock comes with two keys, so you’re able to keep a spare one, or lend one to someone else so that they have access to the lock as well.
+The lock comes with two keys, so you’re able to keep a spare one, or lend one to someone else so that they have access to it as well.
 The keys come in an “I” shape; this makes them much easier to use in low light situations, or on occasions when the key slot is in a hard to reach position.

 You’re also able to ID register the keys on the Kryptonite website completely free of charge; this is a great feature to have in case you’re unlucky enough to lose or damage the keys, and you need to replace them.

-Included in this purchase is a Transit Flex Frame Bracket, making it easy to mount the lock to tubing that's anywhere between 25mm to 80mm in thickness, whether that’s round, oval, triangular, or square.
+Included in this purchase is a Transit Flex Frame Bracket, making it easy to mount the product to tubing that's anywhere between 25mm to 80mm in thickness, whether that’s round, oval, triangular, or square.

 The lock also includes a 4ft long, 0.5” thick KryptoFlex double loop cable.
 A loop cable is ideal for securing the bike wheels, or for securing any other accessories you might want to keep safe.
-The locks work independently from one another, so you’re essentially getting two locks for the price of one.
+The locks work independently from one another, so you’re essentially getting two items for the price of one.

 If you’re concerned about the size of the lock, the inside of the “D” is 9” by 4” wide.
 So this gives you 9” of lockable space.
 Perfect for going around most objects but not a good as chain locks.